 I saw this movie Wednesday night and when I woke up Thursday morning to write this, I had completely forgotten the motivations and names for most of the characters.
 There’s three protagonists who aren’t well-defined with a decent amount of screen time devoted to them, and one boils down to being a plot device due to him being the male lead’s son.
-Olivia Munn’s acting is average at best, has no bearing on the plot other than being the fish-out-of-water who asks questions so the audience can understand what new location we’re in, and has no importance to the story other than being the one who helps take down the über-Predator despite being woefully inept to combat this creature.
-The lore of this creature being a hunter; killing humans for sport, only works if you’ve seen the other films, as it’s not outright stated in the movie, but is heavily implied when the regular Predator they’ve captured wakes up, kills everyone in the surgical room, chases down Munn’s character, and then walks away in disgust after he corners her in a separate room.
+Olivia Munn’s acting is average at best, has no bearing on the plot other than being the fish-out-of-water who asks questions so the audience can understand what new location we’re in, and has no importance to the story other than being the one who helps take down the über-Predator, despite being woefully inept to combat this creature.
+The lore of this creature being a hunter, one who kills humans for sport, it really only works if you’ve seen the other films.
+It’s not outright stated in the movie, but is heavily implied when the regular Predator they’ve captured wakes up, kills everyone in the surgical room, chases down Munn’s character, and then walks away in disgust after he corners her in a separate room.
 There’s no reason for her to actively engage the über-Predator in combat or even be in the situation with the male lead’s shrinking group of soldier friends, especially since it easily kills even other Predators, unless that was Black’s way of giving Munn’s character an arc without her having to actually prove herself?

-The child in the film plays around with the Predator’s mask that was conveniently mailed to him, beaconing them to Earth, and of course despite all his annoying and clichéd fuck-ups, his father and his small group of ex-soldier prisoners we’re introduced to earlier save him from the government, who the über-Predator claims as his main prize, for some odd reason.
-It just doesn’t make sense, and for a film that claimed to be “getting back to the basics”, they sure went and filmed a bunch of scenes highlighting the average to downright apathetic acting in a tonally inconsistent film that relies way too hard on boring, everyday conversations that Fox now has to pray the audience doesn’t become annoyed with, as the clichéd tough-talking male characters who serve as only cannon fodder trope that the first film subconsciously poked fun at isn’t any fun in this buddy-comedy that features the Predator.
-If you find yourself questioning character motivations after every line of dialogue and outright laughing at the inordinate quantity of what is supposed to be natural, everyday dialogue and interactions bordering on a goofy tone while an alien species literally hunts you down, then you know you’ve written a bad movie.
+The child in the film plays around with the Predator’s mask that was conveniently mailed to him, beaconing them to Earth, and of course, despite all his annoying and clichéd fuck-ups, his father and his small group of ex-soldier prisoners we’re introduced to earlier save him from the government.
+He is also who the über-Predator claims as his main prize, for some odd reason.
+It just doesn’t make sense, and for a film that claimed to be “getting back to the basics,” they sure went and filmed a bunch of scenes highlighting the average to downright apathetic acting in a tonally inconsistent film that relies way too hard on boring, everyday conversations that Fox now has to pray the audience doesn’t become annoyed with.
+The clichéd tough-talking male characters who serve as only cannon fodder are a trope that the first film subconsciously poked fun at, but it isn’t any fun in a buddy-comedy that features the Predator.
+If you find yourself questioning character motivations after every line of dialogue and outright laughing at the inordinate quantity of what is supposed to be natural, everyday dialogue and interactions bordering on a goofy tone, while an alien species literally hunts you down, then you know you’ve written a bad movie.